chinggg/CalendarAgent/README.md

-# LLM-based Google Calendar Agent
+# A Simple Google Calendar Agent

-This project implements an LLM-based agent that assists with scheduling events in your Google Calendar.
+This project implements a simple LLM-based agent that assists with scheduling events in your Google Calendar.
 The agent is capable of engaging in conversation, and should automatically schedule events when prompted.

 ## Features